thatisuday/commando/README.md

 - Keep your argument names and flag names as simple as possible.
 - Try not to override the `--help` or `--version` flags and their short-names.
 - Do not configure the **root-command** unless necessary.
-You do not need to set an **action** function for the root command.
+You do not need to set an **action** function for the root-command.
 If the action function is missing for the root-command, it won't generate any output or an error.
 - Do not modify commands after `commando.Parse()` is called.

 Your code must be part of the `main` package like we have seen in the previous example.
 It's better if your work with the [**Go modules**] so that a user can install your application from anywhere on the system.
 A user can install the CLI application using `GO111MODULE=on go get "github.com/<username>/<module-name>"` command.
 Since your code is part of the `main` package, Go creates `<module-name>` binary executable file inside `GOBIN` directory that is supposed to be in the `PATH` of the system.